sangeethnandakumar/Twileloop.Spreadsheet/README.md

 - **Controller** => Use this handle to control your spreadsheets

 ## 5. Load WorkSheet
-Load your prefered sheet by controlling the spreadsheet
+First step is to load your prefered sheet by controlling the spreadsheet
 > You must load a worksheet using the Controller before reading or writing to your spreadsheet

 ```csharp